jmike/naomi/API-Table.md

   });
 ```

-##### Notes

-A table may have multiple, as well as composite, foreign keys.

 ### <a name="hasColumn" href="hasColumn">#</a>hasColumn(column) -> boolean

 Indicates whether the specified column exists in table.
+Please note: this method will always return false until database is ready.

 ##### Parameters